 Swine imported directly to a slaughtering establishment are not required to have official individual ID, disease testing, or a certificate of veterinary inspection (CVI).
 However, they must meet federal regulations.
 A slaughtering establishment means a facility to slaughter animals that is licensed by the Wisconsin Department of Agriculture, Trade and Consumer Protection or that is subject to inspection by USDA.

-Paperwork, such as a yarding receipt, sale ticket, waybill, bill of lading or bill of sale, that includes all of the following:
+- Paperwork (e.g., yarding receipt, sale ticket, waybill, bill of lading, bill of sale) that includes all of the following:

-Except for groups of swine that are kept as a group from birth through slaughter without any mixing with swine from other premises, only ONE of the following types of identification is required:
+- Except for swine that are kept as a group from birth through slaughter without any mixing with swine from other premises, only one of the following types of identification is required:

 - Official backtags